-- Summary of Recommended Guidelines for Clinical Preventive Services for Young Adults ages 18-25*: A one-page document summarizing all recommendations, that can be printed easily and referred to during clinical practice.
+- Summary of Clinical Preventive Services Guidelines for Young Adults (CPSG-YA Summary)*: A one-page document summarizing all recommendations, that can be printed easily and referred to during clinical practice.

-- Summary of Recommended Guidelines for Clinical Preventive Services for Young Adults ages 18-25: Risk Factors and Recommended Screening Tests*: A supplemental document to the Summary, providing more detail about which screening tests should be used and which risk factors to look for.
+- Clinical Preventive Services Guidelines for Young Adults (CPSG-YA)*: A supplemental document to the Summary, providing more detail about which screening tests should be used and which risk factors to look for.

 These documents serve as a broad overview of the relevant recommendations for the 18-26 age group and are not meant to be all-encompassing.
 There may be special considerations for certain subpopulations within the young adult age group, such as pregnant women.
 For information on screening, please visit the USPSTF, Bright Futures, and ACOG websites.
 For information on immunizations, please visit the CDC website.